 On a global scale, the demand for gold jewelry has risen 34% year on year, while the demand for investment has fallen 37%.
-The current volume demand is 17% below what it was in Q2 2010, but that doesn’t mean it’s negligible–current demand of gold jewelry is 442 tonnes, while demand for raw gold is more than double that at 920 tonnes.
+The current volume demand is 17% below what it was in Q2 2010, but that doesn’t mean it’s negligible–current demand of gold jewelry is 442 tons, while demand for raw gold is more than double that at 920 tons.

 Gold Demand: Whose Buying It?

 Fully half of the worldwide demand for gold is accounted for by three countries: Turkey, India, and China.
 These countries primarily use gold for making jewelry.
 India represents 38% of the consumer demand growth in recent years, while China accounts for ¼ of it.
 Together they are 52% of the end-user investment globally.